310mc/https-310mc.github.io-tl/source/_posts/scout/flowers_of_the_wasteland.md

 {% bubble Mao %}
 Alright, we’ll end shooting practice around here.
 Let’s take a short break.

-<th>(… Phew.
+<th>(…Phew.
 It’s been so long since I actually acted as Captain, I almost forgot what to do.
 There’s way too many things I gotta do as one… but looks I’ll be making it through somehow.)</th>

 <th>(Now, let’s see.
 What’s goin’ on at the other side of the court?)</th>